xwipeoutx/xwipeoutx.github.io/_posts/2019-02-26-how-does-hololens2-matter.md

 **Figure**: Comparison of Hololens 1 and 2 rendering from the left and right eyes

 The first view will make you feel cross-eyed, with about 20% of the object cut off on each eye.
-Comparitively, on the Hololens2, most of the sphere is in view - it will appear close to you, but your eyes still agree on what they're seeting.
+Comparitively, on the Hololens2, most of the sphere is in view - it will appear close to you, but your eyes still agree on what they're seeing.

 THIS is why the FOV is _so important_ - at 85cm, you can only _just_ reach the holograms.  at 50cm though?
 It's within reach.
 This is a big deal.
 Arguably the high quality finger/hand recognition wouldn't have worked well without this proximity anyway.